cyberteach360/Steganography/README.md

 ### ⏲️ Stegsolver :
-stegsolver is another important tools for ctf .
+stegsolver is another important tools for Steganography CTF Challenges  .
 It change color combination and expose data from image .

 #### Command :
               java -jar  stegsolver